DBlakeMorris/financial-crisis-detection/README.md

 # Financial Crisis Early Warning System

 ## Overview
 A deep learning system that predicts financial market crisis risk levels by analyzing synthetic financial news text and market indicators.
 The model demonstrates the potential for multi-modal deep learning in financial risk detection, incorporating advanced features like meta-learning and A/B testing frameworks.
+The current implementation focuses on production reliability over absolute scale, optimizing for real-world deployment rather than maximum model size.
+These research directions represent future horizons as computational resources and requirements evolve.

 ## Potential Application Scope
 ### Text Data Sources: